tjparnell/biotoolbox/docs/AdvancedInstallation.md

     This is necessary for optional functionality in the `bam2wig.pl` script.
 For a slight speed boost, install the [XS version](https://metacpan.org/pod/Set::IntSpan::Fast::XS)
     if possible.
-Note that the XS version requires [Data::Swap](https://metacpan.org/pod/Data::Swap), which may [fail to
-    install](http://matrix.cpantesters.org/?dist=Data-Swap+0.08) on recent Perl versions.
+Note that the XS version requires [Data::Swap](https://metacpan.org/pod/Data::Swap); however, this appears to [fail to install](http://matrix.cpantesters.org/?dist=Data-Swap+0.08) on virtually all recent
-    It's a fairly innocuous test fail, so either skip the tests or force install it.
+    Perl versions, so unless you're living in the past, we're basically stuck with the Perl-only version until someone adopts and fixes it.

 An example of installing these Perl modules with `cpanm` is below.
 This assumes that you have `local::lib` or a writable Perl installation in your `$PATH`.
 Adjust accordingly.